PROGRAMS

 Trainings for service providers and first responders

-We equip community leaders with the skills and information they need to protect and support their communities in the wake of a disaster.
-We train attorneys, disaster case managers, and disaster response advocates on navigating disaster recover to build capacity across the broader recovery ecosystem.
+We equip community leaders with the knowledge to protect and support their communities after disasters, and train attorneys, case managers, and advocates to strengthen the broader recovery system.

 disaster rights advocacy